The Only Guide You Need to Team Fundraising Platforms

 Overview: Vertical Raise is an online donation platform for youth sports and performing arts teams.
 The platform leverages compelling email, text, and social media messages to rally more support for its campaigns.
 The platform is easy to use, both for back-end users and participants.

-Drawback: Some users indicate that the donation pages have a dated look.
+Drawbacks: Some users indicate that the donation pages look dated.
 Additionally, Vertical Raise charges a service fee of 20% of the total funds raised, cutting into fundraising profits.

 RallyUp

 Overview: While RallyUp offers software for enterprise-level nonprofits and other large organizations, it also has a solution for small and grassroots fundraisers.
-This tool can be used by growing nonprofits, individuals, and community groups (like your team).
+Nonprofits, individuals, and community groups (like your team) can use this tool.
 RallyUp allows you to create a free, branded campaign website that can manage a-thon fundraisers, auctions, raffles, crowdfunding, and more.

 Donately

-Overview: Donately is a robust fundraising platform that serves many different industries from nonprofits to churches to influencers.
-It offers a crowdfunding solution designed specifically for teams to help them fundraise for new uniforms, equipment, and more.
+Overview: Donately is a robust fundraising platform that serves many different industries, from nonprofits to churches to influencers.
+It offers a crowdfunding solution designed specifically for teams to help them raise money for new uniforms, equipment, and more.

 Drawbacks: Team fundraising is excluded from Donately’s free plan, meaning you’ll need to invest in the starter plan.
 This plan costs $19 per month plus a 3.5% platform fee.